 Almost 90% of Messenger users access the app using mobile devices.
 Therefore, Messenger is a perfect place for buttons.
 Its users find it much easier if they just need to click to get specific information or complete certain actions.

 However, using buttons is not necessary for every platform.
 That’s why I advise checking what kind of users visits your chatbot platform (mobile/desktop) and what type of communication works best there.
-Maybe your users prefer writing than clicking?
+Maybe your users prefer writing to clicking?

 You already know what buttons are, what mistakes you should avoid while creating them, and what tricks you can apply to make the most of them.

 However, the success of your buttons depends also on your creativity.
 Spend some time while creating them, experiment with copy or images, and observe how users interact with them.
 Check whether your buttons help the conversation.
 Maybe there is something else you could do to improve the buttons experience, but I haven’t mentioned it in the post?

 And don’t worry if users won’t lick your buttons.
 It will be good enough if they just love to click them.